KCL-Planning/rosplan_demos/rosplan_stage_demo/README.md

 This package contains:

-- launch files for different robot simulations in with [Stage](http://wiki.ros.org/stage).
+- An example launch file for a robot simulation in [Stage](http://wiki.ros.org/stage).
 - Stage world files, maps, and configuration files.

 #### Demo brief description